hitakshiA/Havklo_sdk/README.md

 - No networking code
 - Pure computation with `rust_decimal` and standard collections

+### Time, Ordering & Semantics

+**Timestamp Strategy:**
+- All timestamps from Kraken are preserved as ISO 8601 strings (e.g., `"2024-01-15T10:30:00.123456Z"`)
+- The SDK does **not** normalize or convert timestamps—what Kraken sends is what you receive
+- For local timing (reconnect delays, rate limiting), we use `std::time::Instant`
+- Connection uptime uses `std::time::Instant` for monotonic measurement

+**Ordering Guarantees:**
+- Events within a single WebSocket connection are delivered in wire order
+- Orderbook updates for a symbol are sequential—you'll never see update N+1 before N
+- After reconnection, you receive a fresh snapshot before any deltas
+- Cross-symbol ordering is **not** guaranteed (BTC update may arrive before ETH even if ETH occurred first)

+**Reconnection Semantics:**
+- On reconnect, all active subscriptions are automatically restored
+- A `ConnectionEvent::SubscriptionsRestored` event signals when resubscription completes
+- Orderbooks are reset and repopulated from fresh snapshots—no stale data carries over
+- Your application should treat `SubscriptionsRestored` as "safe to resume processing"

 ## Advanced Features

 ### L3 Orderbook (Order-Level Depth)